Colorado State University - Pueblo

 - Teach credit bearing Archives management courses

 Minimum Qualifications, Substitutions, Conditions of Employment & Appeal Rights

-- Master's degree in Library Science (M.L.S. or equivalent) from an ALA accredited institution
+- Master’s degree in Library Science (ALA accredited) or related archives discipline

 Colorado State University Pueblo is a comprehensive state university with an enrollment of 4,000 students.
 CSU Pueblo provides relevant professional coursework and superior instruction with a small student-to-faculty ratio for an ever-changing global economy.
 Students can choose from 35 undergraduate programs with 81 fields of study in the College of Science, Technology, Engineering and Mathematics; the Hasan School of Business; the College of Humanities, Arts and Social Sciences; and the College of Health, Education, and Nursing; and 13 graduate programs.

 CSU Pueblo is dedicated to interdisciplinary learning and entrepreneurship that elevates our people and our community, creates educational opportunities, fosters unique collaborations, and supports inclusion, access, and affordability as a gateway to the world.
 CSU Pueblo is equally committed to serving the diverse population of the region; this emphasis is reflected in the demographic characteristics of the student body.
 Because more than 25 percent of our students are Hispanic, the Federal Government has designated CSU Pueblo a Hispanic Serving Institution.
 Besides reflecting our commitment to serve this critically important and rapidly growing segment of the student population, that designation also allows the University to compete for certain federal grant funds to support its ability to better serve all students.